An online course on complying with GDPR & DPA18.

 GDPR(🇪🇺) ∘ DPA18(🇬🇧)

 We built a course that teaches you what you need to know about GDPR & DPA18.
-We packed it full of relevant examples for marketers.
+We packed it full of relevant examples.
 And then we future-proofed it, with modules that update when new laws emerge.

 About GDPR & DPA18

 The General Data Protection Regulation (GDPR) is a European Privacy Law.

 - Approved in 2016.